 'Damn Yankees!' star Tab Hunter dead at 86

-Tab Hunter, the Hollywood heartthrob who was best known for his role in "Damn Yankees!," has died.
-A rep for the actor told the Hollywood Reporter that Hunter died three days shy of his 87th birthday.
+Tab Hunter, the 1950s Hollywood heartthrob who appeared in “Damn Yankees!" and also made a name for himself in the music industry, has died.
+A rep for the actor told The Hollywood Reporter that Hunter died three days shy of his 87th birthday.

 A Facebook page for the star announced his death and asked fans to "honor his memory by saying a prayer on his behalf."
 The post added, "He would have liked that."